Madd Fari Rules in Tajweed: Extended Elongation Guide

 4. Review all Madd types — Ensure comprehensive understanding

-Note: Master Madd Fari completely before moving to other Madd types.
-Understanding Madd Fari is essential for proper pronunciation and forms the foundation for extended elongation rules.
+Note: Become comfortable with Madd Fari before moving to other Madd types.
+Understanding where and how to stretch beyond 2 counts is essential for clear pronunciation and forms an important part of extended elongation rules.

 Frequently Asked Questions